AtomZa/Elaina/README.md

 <h2> Business Solution </h2>

 Elaina vision is to make everybody dream come true.
-Elaina mission is to help governing engineering design with a simplify yet in deep level interface.
+Elaina mission is to help governing engineering design with a simplify yet in deep level interface like a magic.

 <h2> Repository Plan </h2>